7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 Domain Schema are rules for object creation

 ## Domain Authentication
 [[Active-Directory-Authentication]] is detailed in the aforemented article, although a brief summary of both mechanism for the context of this article is also provided here.
 NTLM is the default Windows authentication protocol uses an encrypted challenge/response protocol.
-Whereas Kerberos Ticket System authenciation, discuss at length with related information in [[Active-Directory-Kerberos-Defined]] see [[Attacking-Kerberos]]
+Whereas Kerberos Ticket System authenciation, discuss at length with related information in [[Active-Directory-Kerberos-Authenication-Defined]] see [[Attacking-Kerberos]]

 ### Cloud AD